 - Too much stress which impairs digestion

-All of these possibilities need to be addressed to adequately understand what is causing or contributing to your irritable bowel syndrome.
+All of these possibilities need to be examined or addressed to adequately understand what is causing or contributing to your irritable bowel syndrome.

 Natural Treatment of Irritable Bowel Syndrome (IBS)